cem-3000ve1/Miaki/README.md

 MASSIVE UPDATE: THANKS TO CELESTEBLUE - PSN SPOOFING NOW WORKS ON REX!!
 THANK YOU CELESTE!

+REX Is TESTKIT firmware on RETAIL.
+Almost everything works..
-REX Is like Testkit FW But a few things dont work properly What does work:
+What does work:
 Debug Utility
 Trophy App "Unlock All"
 Package Installer